wp-plugins/svg-support/readme.txt

 == Changelog ==

+= 2.1.7 =

+* Tested in WordPress 4.0 and added plugin icons for the new interface.

 = 2.1.6 =

 * Added missing jQuery dependency in /functions/enqueue.php (pointed out by [walbach](http://wordpress.org/support/profile/waldbach)) - was loading SVG Support JS before jQuery.